-In certain conditions, fuel is extremely flammable and highly explosive.
-A fire or explosion from fuel can burn you and others and can damage property.
+In certain conditions, gasoline is extremely flammable and highly explosive.
+A fire or explosion from gasoline can burn you and others and can damage property.

 - Fill the fuel tank outdoors, in an open area, when the engine is cold.
-Wipe up any fuel that spills. - Never fill the fuel tank inside an enclosed trailer. - Do not fill the fuel tank completely full.
-Add fuel to the fuel tank until the level is 6 to 13 mm (1/4 to 1/2 inch) below the bottom of the filler neck.
-This empty space in the tank allows fuel to expand. - Never smoke when handling fuel, and stay away from an open flame or where fuel fumes may be ignited by a spark. - Store fuel in an approved container and keep it out of the reach of children.
-Never buy more than a 30-day supply of fuel. - Do not operate without the entire exhaust system in place and in proper working condition.
+Wipe up any gasoline that spills. - Never fill the fuel tank inside an enclosed trailer. - Do not fill the fuel tank completely full.
+Add gasoline to the fuel tank until the level is 1/4 to 1/2 inch (6 to 13 mm) below the bottom of the filler neck.
+This empty space in the tank allows gasoline to expand. - Never smoke when handling gasoline, and stay away from an open flame or where gasoline fumes may be ignited by a spark. - Store gasoline in an approved container and keep it out of the reach of children.
+Never buy more than a 30-day supply of gasoline. - Do not operate without entire exhaust system in place and in proper working condition.

-In certain conditions during fueling, static electricity can be released, causing a spark which can ignite the fuel vapors.
-A fire or explosion from fuel can burn you and others and can damage property.
+In certain conditions during fueling, static electricity can be released causing a spark which can ignite the gasoline vapors.
+A fire or explosion from gasoline can burn you and others and can damage property.

-- Always place fuel containers on the ground away from your vehicle before filling. - Do not fill fuel containers inside a vehicle or on a truck or trailer bed because interior carpets or plastic truck bed liners may insulate the container and slow the loss of any static charge. - When practical, remove equipment from the truck or trailer and refuel the equipment with its wheels on the ground. - If this is not possible, then refuel such equipment on a truck or trailer from a portable container rather than from a fuel-dispenser nozzle. - If you must use a fuel-dispenser nozzle, keep the nozzle in contact with the rim of the fuel tank or container opening at all times until fueling is complete.
+- Always place gasoline containers on the ground away from your vehicle before filling. - Do not fill gasoline containers inside a vehicle or on a truck or trailer bed because interior carpets or plastic truck bed liners may insulate the container and slow the loss of any static charge. - When practical, remove gas-powered equipment from the truck or trailer and refuel the equipment with its wheels on the ground. - If this is not possible, then refuel such equipment on a truck or trailer from a portable container, rather than from a gasoline dispenser nozzle. - If a gasoline dispenser nozzle must be used, keep the nozzle in contact with the rim of the fuel tank or container opening at all times until fueling is complete.